 - 1) Meters are calibrated to measure particulates in at least the PM2.5 size range.
-Larger particle sizes may also be considered, if a limitation of the field measurement device, but shall be consider PM2.5 and smaller for the purposes of this program. - 2) Meters are factory calibrated as recommended by the device manufacturer. - 3) Meters are field calibrated daily according to the manufacturer's recommendations. - 4) Technicians are trained and knowledgeable regarding use of the equipment. - 5) Data will be shared as requested with university partners, subject to section IX.
-RECORDKEEPING.
-Monitoring records include the date and time of assessment, location assessed, PM2.5 concentration, person making the assessment, and assessment method. - B. Locations selected for monitoring are based on the following prioritization schedule at the discretion of EHS and/or the Incident Management Team (IMT): - 1) Protection of the health & safety of university students, faculty, staff, and other users of university facilities. - 2) Protection of university assets, including property and research.
+Larger particle sizes may also be considered, if a limitation of the field measurement device, but shall be consider PM2.5 and smaller for the purposes of this program. - 2) Meters are factory calibrated as recommended by the device manufacturer. - 3) Meters are field calibrated daily according to the manufacturer's recommendations. - 4) Technicians are trained and knowledgeable regarding use of the equipment. - 5) Monitoring records include the date and time of assessment, location assessed, PM2.5 concentration, person making the assessment, and assessment method. - B. Locations selected for monitoring are based on the following prioritization schedule at the discretion of EHS and/or the Incident Management Team (IMT): - 1) Protection of the health & safety of university students, faculty, staff, and other users of university facilities. - 2) Protection of university assets, including property and research.